David Thacker

-David Thacker (born 21 December 1950) is an English theatre, Film and television director.
-He is Professor of Theatre and Film at University of Greater Manchester.
+David Thacker (born 21 December 1950) is an English theatre, film and television director.
+He is Professor of Theatre and Film at the University of Greater Manchester.

-He currently directs freelance theatre productions and films and frequently teaches and directs at other universities and drama schools, including University of York, University of Manchester, Drama Studio London and London Academy of Music and Dramatic Art.
+He directs freelance theatre productions and films and teaches and directs at other universities and drama schools, including the University of York, University of Manchester, Drama Studio London and London Academy of Music and Dramatic Art.